-In July 2020, the Company entered into a non-binding letter of intent with Kenorland Minerals Ltd. ("Kenorland"), whereby the Company will acquire all of the issued and outstanding securities of Kenorland by way of share exchange.
+In September 2020, the Company entered into a definitive amalgamation agreement with Kenorland Minerals Ltd. ("Kenorland") (the "Amalgamation Agreement").
 Kenorland is a private exploration company incorporated under the laws of the Province of British Columbia and is based in Vancouver, British Columbia, Canada.
 Kenorland's business model is mining project generation focused on early to advanced stage exploration assets.
+The transaction contemplated by the Amalgamation Agreement (the "Transaction") will result in a reverse takeover of the Company by Kenorland in accordance with the policies of the TSX-V.